People In China Are Calling For A Boycott Of United Airlines

 Another widely followed user called Shen Chongchong, an online video producer, asked followers to sign a petition for the White House to investigate the incident.

 Consumer boycotts are no laughing matter for foreign companies in China, a massive and increasingly wealthy market.
-Consumers are quick to turn against foreign brands perceived as mistreating Chinese consumers as well as brands from any country seen as opposing China.
+Consumers are quick to turn against foreign brands perceived as mistreating Chinese consumers, as well as brands from any country seen as opposing China.

-Most recently, South Korean retail giant Lotte Group faced a boycott from Chinese consumers and companies after it said it would provide land for an American missile defense system in South Korea, which China has vocally opposed.
+Most recently, South Korean retail giant Lotte Group faced a boycott from Chinese consumers and companies after it said it would provide land for an American missile defense system in South Korea that China has vocally opposed.

 In 2012, a wave of anti-Japan protests over islands both countries claim took a heavy toll on Japanese carmakers and other brands, and other boycotts, often prompted by state media reports, have hit companies from Apple to KFC.